akshatshahh/movie-recommender-microsoft/README.md

 IF ABOVE GIT REPOSITORY DON`T WOKR YOU CAN DOWNLOAD FOLDER FROM - https://drive.google.com/drive/folders/1M0x6lUsUHiscV-r78xe33ve9ga5ohaCH?usp=sharing

+Run app.py and important files for that are similarity.pkl and movies.pkl

-You can find all the files on the above github repositories .
+You can find all the files on the above github repositories also.

 I have managed to make a Content based Recommendation System.